jeanbza/protocol-measurement/README.md

 # Protocol measurement

+_Disclaimer:_ This is not an officially supported Google product.

 This small project is meant as a visualization of the time it takes to send large amounts of messages over several protocols.
 This is _not_ intended to be a definitive measurement of the included protocols.